 Applicants seeking admission should review their backgrounds to determine if they are likely to qualify for employment in the criminal justice field.
 Students who have concerns are encouraged to contact the Criminal Justice Department or Student Services.

-Program Length: 4 semesters

-Career Pathway Options: Associate in Applied Science in

-Criminal Justice Technology

-Program Sites:

 Lee Campus - Day and Evening

 Harnett Campus - Day

 Course Requirements for Criminal Justice Technology Degree